numberplates/plateit-generator-docs/server.md

 Running the application on a Node server requires an extra step.

-At the top of your server-side javascript file, along with the Plate class, you need to import two SVG.JS dependencies which have already been installed for you automatically.
+At the top of your server-side JavaScript file, along with the Plate class, you need to import two SVG.JS dependencies which have already been installed for you automatically.

 ```javascript
 import { Plate } from 'plateit-generator'